 Today’s PMMs have reached an inflection point.

 Product marketing has grown like crazy since its early days.
 SaaS companies facing crowded markets, bare-knuckle competition, and savvy customers have realized that top-notch product marketers are a key competitive advantage.
 But real questions about the role’s responsibilities, position on the org chart, and future persist.
-Product marketers influence the biggest technology companies on the planet, but our role still sits at a crossroads between almost unlimited potential and lingering uncertainty.
+SaaS product marketers influence the biggest technology companies on the planet, but our role still sits at a crossroads between almost unlimited potential and lingering uncertainty.

 Product marketing’s potential isn’t hard to see, and many signs point to PMMs moving in the right direction.
 Steven Duque, VP of Marketing at Catalant said: